 1.1.1.
-LeveLine® Loggers
+LeveLine[®] Loggers

-The Aquaread® LeveLine® range of Level and Baro Logging Probes are self-contained data-logging device that record pressure and temperature continuously during their deployment.
+The Aquaread[®] LeveLine[®] range of Level and Baro Logging Probes are self-contained data-logging device that record pressure and temperature continuously during their deployment.
 They feature highly accurate pressure and temperature sensors, a microprocessor and a large memory, which are powered for up to 10 years by an internal 3.6V lithium battery.
-The -CTD model also records electrical conductivity.
+The -CTD model also records electrical conductivity from which salinity is derived.

-The LeveLine® Baro version is designed for use above the waterline to record barometric pressure data.
+The LeveLine[®] Baro version is designed for use above the waterline to record barometric pressure data.
 This version offers a maximum logging rate of once per minute with a storage capacity of 150,000 records.

-The LeveLine® MiniTM Probes do not have any logging ability.
-These are designed to output live pressure and temperature data to a third party logging device using industry standard interfaces.
-The -CTD version also outputs live electrical conductivity and salinity data.
+The LeveLine[®] Mini[TM] Probes do not have any logging ability.
+The ABS versions are designed to output live pressure and temperature data to a third party logging device using industry standard interfaces.
+The ABS-CTD version also outputs live electrical conductivity and salinity data.
+The Gauge (or vented) versions of these Probes also output water level in mm.

-The entire LeveLine® range is constructed from ultra-rugged titanium and can be deployed for long periods in hostile environments.
+The entire LeveLine[®] range is constructed from ultra-rugged materials and can be deployed for long periods in hostile environments.

 1.1.2.
-LeveLine® Meter
+LeveLine[®] Meter

-The LeveLine® Meter is a waterproof (IP67) hand-held device designed to allow full on-site logger setup, data retrieval / storage and live monitoring, which is particularly ideal for pumping operations.
+The LeveLine[®] Meter is a waterproof (IP67) hand-held device designed to allow full on-site logger setup, data retrieval / storage and live monitoring, which is particularly ideal for pumping operations.